Pumpkin Gingerbread Bundt Coffee Cake

 - 1 teaspoon ground cinnamon

 - In a large bowl, beat eggs and egg substitute.
 Stir in the pumpkin, honey, butter and yogurt until smooth.
 Stir in wheat germ.
 Combine the dry ingredients; gradually add to pumpkin mixture and mix well.
 Coat a 10-in. fluted tube pan with cooking spray and dust with flour; add batter.

-- Bake at 350° for 55-60 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 55-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.
 Combine icing ingredients until smooth; drizzle over cake.
-Yield: 16 servings.

 Nutrition Facts1 piece: 299 calories, 7g fat (4g saturated fat), 42mg cholesterol, 319mg sodium, 55g carbohydrate (0 sugars, 3g fiber), 6g protein.

 Nov 12, 2013

 A great moist cake.
 Next time I am going to skip the icing, I don't think that it needs it.
 My family really enjoyed it!!!